dancomanlive/dagger-fastapi-llm-demo/README.md

 # 🚀 Dagger FastAPI RAG Demo

 A containerized Retrieval-Augmented Generation (RAG) system built with FastAPI and orchestrated by Dagger.
-This project demonstrates how to create a modular, maintainable RAG pipeline using Docker containers.
+This project demonstrates how to create a modular, maintainable RAG pipeline using direct Python execution in containers without wrapper scripts.

 ## 📋 Overview

 This project showcases a modern approach to building RAG systems with:

 - **FastAPI** for the web service layer
-- **Dagger** for container orchestration
+- **Dagger** for direct container orchestration (no custom images required)
 - **Qdrant** for vector storage
-- **Docker** for containerization
+- **Python scripts** executed directly in standard containers
+- **Environment configuration** via `.env` file
 - **Modular Architecture** for maintainability and reusability

 ## 🏗️ Architecture